 There are two methods to work around this issue.

 The recommended method is to make sure that the Free/Busy data is available across the Exchange 2007 or Exchange 2010 organization.
 To do this, you must set the default delivery location for Exchange e-mail to the Exchange server Mailbox.
 To do this, follow these steps:

 Important This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 You can also force Outlook 2007 to behave like previous Outlook versions and use only the account's Free/Busy message on the Schedule+ Free/Busy public folder.
 To do this, follow these steps.

 Note We do not recommend this method because the Outlook Web Access client cannot view Free/Busy information.
 Outlook Web Access cannot access a Free/Busy message on a public folder.

+The Availability Service reads the user’s mailbox Calendar, when retrieving free/busy information.
 While the Free/Busy publishing is performed by Outlook 2007 when delivery to the .pst file is specified, only the Schedule+ Free/Busy public folder message for the user is updated.
 The Public Folders data does not replicate to the Availability Service.
 Outlook 2007, as noted above, will query only the Availability Service, when used in conjunction with an Exchange Server 2007 mailbox, as will OWA.